sagamore/sagamore.github.io/_direct_investments/aslan-pharmaceuticals.md

 image: images/investment/aslan_img.png
 inversed_image: images/investment/aslan_img2.jpg
 href: "http://www.aslanpharma.com/"
 description: "Sagamore was a founding investor in ASLAN in 2010, leading the Series A investment alongside its affiliate fund BV Healthcare.
-The Series B financing was led by Shanghai-based Cenova Ventures with participation from Morningside Group and Taiwan-based XinChen Ventures followed by a Series C led by Singapore-based Temasek."
+The Series B financing was led by Shanghai-based Cenova Ventures with participation from Morningside Group and Taiwan-based XinChen Ventures."
 effect: slide_up
 sort: "1"
 published: true